 Her research will take her to Senegal for data collection for her PhD with interviews of people involved with maritime security in the Gulf of Guinea.
 She is also a research assistant and student representative for the recently launched Centre for Blue Governance at the University of Portsmouth.

 Sophie said: “Doing a PhD as a mature student or for that matter at any age is an adventure in and of itself but for the next two months my adventure will be in the north Pacific.
 I am ready for this new challenge.”

-Follow Sophie and the purple boat Seattle on the tracker here.
+Follow Sophie and the purple boat Seattle on the Clipper around the world website.